Accounting Cost-Volume-Profit Analysis

 Weighted Average Contribution Margin per Unit = 30% x $3 + 45% x $2 + 25% x $2 = $2.3

-The calculation of breakeven point in a multi-product company follows the same logic as in a single product company.
-While the numerator will be the same fixed costs, the denominator now will be weighted average contribution margin.
+The calculation of the break-even point in a multiple-product company follows the same logic as in a single-product company.
+While the numerator will be the same fixed costs, the denominator will now be the weighted average contribution margin.
 The modified formula is as follows:

 Break-even Point (in units) =